 To develop a comprehensive SAFELAND concept, the project chose to complete the work done by internal experts with the contribution of external experts.
 The developing process was the following:

 An online workshop took place in October 2020 with the main goal of developing different implementation options of an initial SAFELAND concept.
 The workshop was attended by a total of 32 experts from different fields of expertise within the consortium, such as air traffic controllers, pilots, human factors experts, legal and regulation experts, air traffic management specialists and aircraft manufacturers.
-Three different implementation options were developed: (i) Automation-focused variant, (ii) GS-focused variant and (iii) ATC-focused variant.
-The variants differed as to who should have the main responsibility for controlling the aircraft in case of single pilot incapacitation, namely (i) the onboard automation, (ii) the GSO who becomes a dedicated remote pilot (RP) for the concerned aircraft, or (iii) the GSO with support from Air Traffic Controller (ATCO).
+Three different implementation options were developed: the Automation-focused variant, the GS-focused variant and the ATC-focused variant.
+The variants differed as to who should have the main responsibility for controlling the aircraft in case of single pilot incapacitation, namely (i) the onboard automation, (ii) the GSO who becomes a dedicated remote pilot (RP) for the concerned aircraft, or (iii) the GSO with support from Air Traffic Controller (ATCO), respectively.
 After the workshop, the variants were further developed and refined by the consortium.

 In early 2021, the three developed variants were presented to the SAFELAND Advisory Board (AB) members at a virtual workshop with the aims of performing a preliminary evaluation and collecting objective feedback, comments, and recommendations from external experts on relevant aspects (e.g., operational acceptability, impact on workload and safety).
 The Automation- and GS-focused variants were considered the most promising options for the final SAFELAND concept.
 This statement was motivated by the perceived feasibility and operational logic of the two variants.
 In addition, the sequence of operational events and overall concept flow were perceived as more logical and efficient.
 The ATC-focused variant mostly collected negative feedback and received the least favour due to the discrepancy of roles and responsibilities of the actors (pilots, ATCOs) against today practice and doubts regarding the possibility to assign additional duties to ATCOs (i.e., to control the emergency aircraft).